HEAL-SWIN: A Vision Transformer On The Sphere: Introduction

-Optimizing on the sphere is an approach taken by some models~\cite{cohen2018b, esteves2020c, cobb2021}, which lift convolutions to the sphere.
+Utilizing spherical representations is an approach taken by some models~\cite{cohen2018b, esteves2020c, cobb2021} which lift convolutions to the sphere.
 These models rely on a rectangular grid in spherical coordinates, namely the Driscoll--Healy grid~\cite{driscoll1994}, to perform efficient Fourier transforms.
 However, this approach has several disadvantages for high-resolution data: First, the sampling in this grid is not uniform but much denser at the poles, necessitating very high bandwidths to resolve fine details around the equator.
 Second, the Fourier transforms in the aforementioned models require tensors in the Fourier domain of the rotation group $\mathrm{SO}(3)$ which scale with the third power of the bandwidth, limiting the resolution.
-Third, the Fourier transform is very tightly coupled to the input domain: If the input data lies only on a half-sphere as in the case of fisheye images, the definition of the convolutional layers would need to be changed to use this data efficiently.
+Third, the Fourier transform is very tightly coupled to the input domain: If the input data lies only on a half-sphere, as is often the case for fisheye images, the definition of the convolutional layers needs to be changed to use this data efficiently.

-As a novel way of addressing all of these problems at the same time, we propose to combine an adapted vision transformer with the Hierarchical Equal Area iso-Latitude Pixelisation (HEALPix) grid~\cite{gorski1998analysis}.
-The HEALPix grid was developed for capturing the high-resolution measurements of the cosmic microwave background performed by the MAP and PLANCK satellites and features a uniform distribution of grid points on the sphere which assosciates the same area to each pixel.
+As a novel way to address all these problems at the same time, we propose to combine an adapted vision transformer with the Hierarchical Equal Area iso-Latitude Pixelisation (HEALPix) grid~\cite{gorski1998analysis}.
+The HEALPix grid was developed for capturing the high-resolution measurements of the cosmic microwave background performed by the MAP and PLANCK satellites featuring a uniform distribution of grid points on the sphere that associates the same area to each pixel.
 This is in contrast to most other grids used in the literature like the Driscoll--Healy grid or the icosahedral grid.
-Furthermore, due to its widespread use in the astrophysics- and cosmology communities, efficient implementations in C++ of the relevant computations are readily available as a Python package~\cite{Zonca2019}.